jwbernin/foundationgaps/README.md

 at least three times.
 I've always wanted to read more from this universe - more about Daneel, more about the Foundation, more about the First Galactic Empire, just more of everything.

-When Asimov passed, I was... more than unhappy, but I kept that to myself.
+When Asimov passed, I was... unhappy.
+I kept that mostly to myself.
 I felt like a bit of Creation had been overtaken by Chaos far too early, before it could truly flourish.
+This was not the Plan, this was a Deviation that unfortunately could not be easily recovered from.

 I started my most recent re-read of the entire series (starting with _The Caves of Steel_) about a month ago, and decided tonight (July 3 2023) to embark on a project that had been floating around in the back of my head for years.
 I was going